Cleveland Clinic logo

 Outlook / Prognosis

-The prognosis (outlook) for people with locked-in syndrome (LiS) depends on the cause and form of the condition, as well as the level of support and care they’re able to receive.
+The prognosis (outlook) for people with locked-in syndrome depends on the cause and form of the condition.
+The level of support and care you receive also matters.
+Your healthcare team will be your guide throughout your recovery.
+You’ll likely need years of rehabilitation.

-A recent survey revealed that people with LiS reported having a happy and meaningful life, especially when they have proper social services and adaptive technology to help them have a normal role at home, as well as in their community.
+Studies show that people with LiS report having a meaningful life.
+Especially when they have proper access to services and technology to help them at home and in their community.

 Many people with LiS can use a motorized wheelchair and a computer with adaptive technology.